Rules of snooker: Gameplay

 Only one player may visit the table at a time.
 A is the number of points scored in a single visit to the table.
 A player's turn and break end when they commit a foul, fail to pot a ball, or when a frame is complete.

 The ball(s) that can be hit first by the cue ball are referred to as being for that particular stroke.
 The ball(s) "on" differ from shot to shot; if any reds are on the table, all of them are "on" for the first stroke of a player's turn.
 Potting a red allows the player to nominate one colour as "on" for the next shot and attempt to pot it.
-The alternation between reds and colours continues until a player either ends their turn by missing or committing a foul, or pots the last red and attempts (successfully or not) to pot a colour after it.
-All of the reds are "on" for the break-off shot.
+This alternation between reds and colours continues until a player either ends their turn by missing or committing a foul, or pots the last red and attempts (successfully or not) to pot a colour after it.

-Each frame of snooker generally consists of two phases.
-The first phase lasts as long as any red balls remain on the table.
-During this phase, all red balls are "on" for the beginning of a player's turn; the player must therefore first hit and attempt to pot one or more of them.
-If the player either commits a foul or fails to pot a red, the turn ends and the opponent begins to play.